davglass/yuidoc-extended/README.md

 Theme
 -----

-The docs for this is on the main (YUIDoc page)[http://yui.github.io/yuidoc/themes/index.html#overriding-a-partiallayout].
+The docs for this is on the main (http://yui.github.io/yuidoc/themes/index.html#overriding-a-partiallayout)[YUIDoc page].